Paige L. Sweet

-Paige L. Sweet (born 1987) is a sociologist at the University of Michigan, where she studies gaslighting in relationships and in the workplace.
+Paige L. Sweet (born 1987) is a sociologist at the University of Michigan, working in the areas of gender and sexuality, knowledge, gender-based violence.
+Sweet has received attention for her work on gaslighting in relationships and the workplace.
 She is the author of The Politics of Surviving: How Women Navigate Domestic Violence and Its Aftermath (University of California Press, 2021).

 Career

-In 2018, Sweet received her PhD in Sociology from the University of Illinois Chicago.
+In 2018, Sweet received her PhD in sociology from the University of Illinois Chicago.

 Sweet is the author of the article “The Sociology of Gaslighting” published in the American Sociological Review (2019), for which she received an award from the American Sociological Association.
 She has written the book The Politics of Surviving: How Women Navigate Domestic Violence and its Aftermath (2021).

 As of 2020, she teaches at the University of Michigan, where she studies gaslighting in relationships and in the workplace.
 She argues that gaslighting is mostly a sociological phenomenon made possible by social inequalities, including gender.
 She has related gaslighting to sexual situations, medicine, the legal system, and to the work place.